Feb 15, 2021 · Yevheniya Nosyk, Maciej Korczyński, Qasim Lone, Marcin Skwarek, Baptiste Jonglez, and Andrzej Duda

 From this, we found that almost half of all routable ASes (32,755 out of 66,978) were originators of spoofed requests, corresponding to 197,608 prefixes or 938,472 /24 IPv4 networks.
 We also found similar figures in our IPv6 scan, where 4,766 ASes, 6,873 BGP prefixes, and 7,698 /40 IPv6 networks, were vulnerable to inbound spoofing.
 In addition, we identified 4,251,189 IPv4 and 103,012 IPv6 closed resolvers.

 When open DNS resolvers do not resolve spoofed queries, we infer the presence of SAV for inbound traffic either at the tested network edge or in transit.
 However, there are cases when a single network has multiple DNS resolvers, each showing the absence or presence of inbound SAV.
 We call such networks partially vulnerable.

 The highest proportion of partial deployment is for ASes (34.60% in IPv4 and 2.17% in IPv6).
 The smaller the network size, the more consistent results we obtain.

 We plan to perform a longitudinal analysis to study the persistence of this vulnerability as well as a notification campaign to draw attention to the problem.

 Visit our project website to check whether the network you are connecting from is vulnerable to inbound spoofing.

-If you want to find out more about the filtering policies of your network, please contact us or leave a comment below.
+If you want to find out more about the filtering policies of your network, please contact us.